-Petition Olokun for blessings, health and prosperity.
+Petition Olokun for blessings, health, and prosperity.
 Her offerings are taken and deposited into the sea.
-Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs and geese.
-Olokun loves all fruits and harvest that comes from the earth.
+Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs, and geese.
+Olokun loves all fruits and harvests that come from the earth.
 Altar offerings for Olokun include cooked yams, grains, melons, and molasses.

 To call upon Olokun, begin by spreading a white handkerchief on your altar.
 Place an Olokun statue or doll on the handkerchief.
 Put some Yemaya incense powder on top of charcoal.
 Light the incense.
 Once the incense is lit, make your offerings to Olokun.
 Cowrie shells should always be offered to Olokun when summoning her strength.
 A seashell basket is another popular offering for this Orisha.

 I praise the Spirit of the vast Ocean.